17suidas/Secure-sampling-benchmark/README.md

 ### Run protocols

 #### Complie
 Compile a sampling protocol with binary computation.
-Set parameters for main.mpc to run different protocols (the meanings of parameters are described in main.py).
+Set parameters for main.mpc to run different protocols (the meanings of parameters are described in main.mpc).

 For arithmetics protocols (gc, bmr, etc.), compile with